MoizArif/dl-serverless/README.md

 **You do NOT need to install packages individually.
 Run the following scripts from the main directory.**

 #### Note
 While installing CouchDB, a windows requiring an ip address for database configuration.
 The default value appearing on screen is 127.0.0.1.
-ChANGE THAT VALUE TO 0.0.0.0
+Change that value to 0.0.0.0

 ## Quickstart